This is a practitioner’s post for someone looking for help to develop their own investment process, using a freely available resource: screener.in

 Entering the name of any company in the searchbox, takes you to a page with the summary about the company’s stock price performance followed by a peer comparison on key parameters and financials at quarterly and annual level. screener lets you download the financials in a neat spreadsheet by, you guessed, clicking the ‘Export to Excel’ button.

 Clicking the button downloads a comprehensive amount of financial information to your computer in excel format.
+This should be easy to understand if you are aware of stocks and how to calculate them, however you can take full excel training courses via websites such as https://www.advantedge-training.com/excel-training/ to get you up to speed.
 Shown here the numbers for Voltas Ltd.

 I’m guessing you’re wondering what’s the big breakthrough here?
 A few different sites including moneycontrol let you access financial information, maybe not as conveniently.